memduhb/orderbook_strategy/README.md

 # Order Book Strategy

-A C++ program that reads market data and trades when the bid-ask spread changes from 1 kuruş to 2 kuruş.
+A C++ program that reads market data and trades when the bid-ask spread changes from 1 tick to 2 ticks.

 ## Overview

 This program:
 - Reads ITCH format market data
 - Tracks bid and ask prices in an order book
-- Buys when the ask price disappears and spread widens to 2 kuruş
+- Buys when the ask price disappears and spread widens to 2 ticks
-- Sells when the bid price disappears and spread widens to 2 kuruş
+- Sells when the bid price disappears and spread widens to 2 ticks
 - Processes events in batches by timestamp

 ## Project Structure